Circo-dev/Circo.jl/README.md

 Circo is a distributed computing platform, designed to scale to millions of nodes while providing metaphoric abstractions that help the programmer reason about such a complex system.

-Circo achives this by integrating an [Actor](https://en.wikipedia.org/wiki/Actor_model) model with a loosened [Bulk synchronous parallel](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) model into a component system that is driven by a distributed microkernel.
+Circo achieves this by integrating an [Actor](https://en.wikipedia.org/wiki/Actor_model) model with a loosened [Bulk synchronous parallel](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) model into a component system that is driven by a distributed microkernel.

 Components can send messages to each other, spawn new components and self-organize into a computing graph resembling a neural network.
 Components are "grounded" to a 3D space, their position is optimized to minimize approximated communication overhead.